BlueJessen/FITLIT/README.md

 ### Future Features
-- Allow users to select which user in the data set to display.
+- For UI/UX: Allow users to select which user in the data set to display.
-- Add widgets with info on each of a user's friends.
+- For UI/UX: Add widgets with info on each of a user's friends.
-- Redesign/condense display of info in the data card in the sidebar (NOTE: This has been changed, the new sidebar interface looks cleaner and has several options for Forms.).
+- For Side Bar: Redesign/condense display of info in the data card in the sidebar (NOTE: This has been changed, the new sidebar interface looks cleaner and has several options for Forms.).
 - For Side Bar: Redesign current sidebar buttons, Forms will be under one button with dropdown menu.
 - For Side Bar: Add profile picture for user.